 There are vast numbers of resources which provide information on Markov chain Monte Carlo methods.
-I find that Robert and Casella (2004) covers this particular sub-field of Monte Carlo rather well, but many other resources exist.
-For many years Gilks et al. (1996) has been something of a canonical reference, but has perhaps aged a little in the two decades since its publication; perhaps less venerable but undoubtedly more up to date is Brooks et al. (2011).
+I find that Robert and Casella (2004) covers this particular sub-field of Monte Carlo very well, but many other resources exist.
+For many years Gilks, Richardson, and Spiegelhalter (1996) has been something of a canonical reference, but has perhaps aged a little since its publication; perhaps less venerable but undoubtedly more up to date is Brooks et al. (2011).